 Taking your driving theory test can be daunting.
 But as with any exam, preparation is key.
 The problem is that there are hundreds of mock tests and practice questions online, and not all of them are genuine.

 The best resources come from the DVSA (Driver and Vehicle Standards Agency) that sets the test.
 It gives regulated providers guidelines and practice questions that are similar to those used in the test.
-Since the test was updated in May 2018 with changes being made to the wording, ensuring you use the most up to date practice material is pivotal.
+Since the test was updated in May 2018 with changes being made to the wording, and again in September 2020 with changes to the format, ensuring you use the most up to date practice material is pivotal.

 Read on to find out how the theory test works.
 Then discover our list of the 8 best driving theory test resources, including practice exams and mobile apps, to help you pass first time.